giraffexiu/RustGraph/README.md

 ### Overview

-Rust Call Graph Analyzer is a powerful static analysis tool built on top of rust-analyzer that extracts and analyzes function call relationships in Rust projects.
+RustGraph is a powerful static analysis tool built on top of rust-analyzer that extracts and analyzes function call relationships in Rust projects.
 It's specifically optimized for Solana/Anchor blockchain projects but works with any Rust codebase.

 ### Key Features